wangchning/vocabulary/Vocabulary.md

 - This proposal was analogous to/with the one we discussed at the last meeting.
 - The stock market recorded a 0.4% annual increase that was roughly analogous to results in the late 1960s.

+### analyse
+: to study or examine something in detail, in order to discover more about it
+- This software is used to analyse marketing data.

 ## B